sorinboia/nginx-experience-aws/guide/6controller.md

 </pre>

-Next we are going to test an API call to our published APIs.
+23. Next, we are going to test an API call to our published APIs.
+:warning: Please note: you need to replace the IP address of the `microgateway` service.

 Run the bellow curl command.
 <pre>